- Mechanical organs

 Attempted to direct the a cappella enthusiasms of students at Barcelona’s splendid Industrial School:

-Man shall not live by bellows alone
+Normal career, aka man cannot not live by bellows alone

 - Managed the provinces for Warner/Chappell from a Mayfair meat cellar; insulted by star artist, Rolf Harris.

 - Did comms for Amoco & Deutsche Bank (retail)(North Rhine-Westphalia).